mohan-kartik/Covid19-Sentiment-Analysis/README.md

 # Web App
 A simple web app is made using Streamlit for displaying the visualizations.
-The code and dataset for the same is in the 'app.py' file and 'Tweeting.csv' respectively.
+The code and dataset for the same is in the 'app.py' file and 'tweeting.csv' respectively.

+The webapp is deployed on heroku platform : https://covid19-sentiment-analysis.herokuapp.com/
+The following files are required for deployment :
+* Procfile
+* requirements.txt
+* setup.sh

 ![alt text](https://github.com/kartikmohan123/Covid19-Sentiment-Analysis/blob/master/webapp-1.JPG)